 The country is known for its gay scene and is home to some of the best queer parties, events, venues and festivals in the entire world.
 Its ultra-hip capital, Berlin, is warm, welcoming and considered one of Europe's best gay destinations.
 Find a place to stay in Berlin.

-Norway was one of the first countries in the world to give equal rights to all its citizens.
-In 2008 the country adopted laws in favor of same-sex marriage.
-Norwegians are notorious for their liberal attitudes and more than 80 percent of Norway's residents think their country is a great place for LGBT people to call home.
+Norway was one of the first countries in the world to give equal rights to all its citizens, and in 2008, the country adopted laws in favor of same-sex marriage.
+Norwegians are well-known for their liberal attitudes, and more than 80 percent of Norway's residents think their country is a great place for LGBTQ people to call home.

-Throughout the year, Norway is home to a number of LGBT cultural events, parades and even gay skiing festivals.
-Perhaps, though, the biggest LGBT event is Oslo Pride.
-The massive yearly event attracts thousands of people to celebrate and support LGBT causes and rights through culture, art, politics and parties.
+Throughout the year, Norway is home to a number of LGBTQ cultural events, parades and even gay skiing festivals.
+The biggest LGBTQ event is arguably Oslo Pride.
+The massive yearly event attracts thousands of people to celebrate and support LGBTQ causes and rights through culture, art, politics and parties.
 Find a place to stay in Oslo.

 © Ggaadd, Flickr

-They may be Down Under, but the people of Australia can now claim to be on top when it comes to the list of LGBT-friendly countries!
-As of November 2017, the vast majority of Australians - 61.6% - voted in favor of same-sex marriage.
+They may be Down Under, but the people of Australia can now claim to be on top when it comes to the list of LGBTQ-friendly countries!
+As of November 2017, the vast majority of Australians - 61.6 percent - voted in favor of same-sex marriage.

 Indeed, the Australian city of Sydney is among the most gay-friendly cities in the world: the sprawling metropolis is also home to one of the country's most popular gay events, Gay Mardi Gras.
 Meanwhile, Melbourne offers up more when it comes to the alternative gay side of life.
 Find a place to stay in Sydney or Melbourne.